Top 8 Scottsdale Parks Welcome Adventure and Nature Lovers

 Most activities range from one to two hours, however may be canceled due to rain.
 Call ahead to verify tours are on schedule, and guests should lock bikes at the bike racks.
 Admission and parking: Free, and donations are encouraged.

-Not an outdoor park but just as fun, the Butterfly Wonderland ranks as the largest indoor butterfly pavilion in the U.S. Guests of all ages flock to this attraction, earning it a spot among the top things to do in Arizona.
-Situated in the Salt River Pima-Maricopa Indian community, Butterfly Wonderland combines natural beauty and culture into one convenient place.
+Not an outdoor park but just as fun, Butterfly Wonderland ranks as the largest indoor butterfly pavilion in the U.S. All ages flock to this attraction, earning it a spot among the top things to do in Arizona.
+Situated in Salt River Pima-Maricopa Indian community, Butterfly Wonderland combines natural beauty and culture into one convenient place.

 Chaparral Park and Dog Park

 Chaparral Park offers a mix-use location on over 100 acres with fun things to do.
-Visitors will find a multi-use path for walking, lake for boating and fishing, a playground, lighted ball fields and more.
-Chaparral Park welcomes locals and visitors to play all day and houses an aquatic center with pool open in June and July.
+Visitors find a multi-use path for walking, lake for boating and fishing, a playground and lighted ball fields.
+Chaparral Park welcomes locals and visitors to play and houses an aquatic center with pool open in June and July.

 One of three dog parks in Scottsdale, Chaparral Dog Park has 3 acres of grass, play features and water fountains.
 This dog park is separated into two different areas, providing active and passive dogs a place to play and relax.
 Maintenance does occur weekly, so call ahead to make sure the park is open.
 Admission: Free and open sunrise to sunset.

-Ranked as a must-see park in Scottsdale, Cactus Park Aquatic and Fitness Center has 17 acres of room to explore and play.
+Ranked as a favorite among the best Scottsdale parks, Cactus Park Aquatic and Fitness Center has 17 acres of room to explore and play.
 The park houses a fitness center, an Olympic-sized pool, playground and various courts.
 The pool is open to the public, however the fitness center is only open to guests 14 and older with adult permission.